Kitchen Serf

 This office staple is also handy when pouring cake or brownie batter into a pan lined with parchment so that the paper stays in place while you're pouring.
 It's even useful for cookie dough.

-Metal office clips, also called blinder clips, to the rescue!
+Metal office clips, also called binder clips, to the rescue.

 Simply clip the parchment paper to the sides of your baking pan using one or two binder clips for each side.